 As a result, those who do not stay at a single company for long may want to purchase independent life insurance.
 Some insurance companies let people convert their group cover into an independent policy.

-Critical illness insurance is not life insurance.
+Critical illness insurance is not by definition life insurance.
 Usually, critical illness insurance is a complement to life insurance.
 However, critical illness insurance serves some of the same purposes as life insurance.

-Critical illness insurance provides financial support if diagnosed with a debilitating illness.
-Some examples of debilitating illnesses are cancer, heart attack, stroke, brain damage, or dementia.
+Critical illness insurance provides financial support if diagnosed with a serious illness.
+Some examples of such debilitating illnesses are cancer, heart attack, stroke, brain damage, or whole person impairment.

 However, there are many more illnesses that qualify as critical.
 Critical illness insurance policies will specify which illnesses qualify for benefits.